Datdeptrai0609/monopoly-game-project/README.md

 ## More Information

-You can find diagrams, documents and some informations in folder JavaApp/JavaCore.
+You can find diagrams, documents and some information in folder JavaApp/JavaCore.
 This folder contains our first version which do not support graphical user interface.
 If you want to understand our code more detailed, you should start here.